nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 to the displayed index will be modified and replaced the original one in the Model and local storage.
 Upon successful editing, a feedback message is displayed to the user.

 Note.
-In an unsuccessful editing caused by cases like editing a completed meeting or no fields are changed, an appropriate message is displayed to the user.
+* When there are issues with the parameters or the meeting to modify is already completed, a feedback message will be displayed to the user
+* When the edited meeting's date-time collides with an existing meeting in the model, a conflict message will be displayed to the user.

 This process is visualised in the diagram below: